jhwong18/Git-notes/README.md

    git push origin <branch name in remote repo>
    ```

- - Create a local repository and push a this new remote repository
+ - Create a local repository and push a this new remote repository.
+Git remote add command helps to add information about the remote repository to the local repository.
+This is for importing a remote repo to an existing local repo instead of cloning the remote repo.
    ```bash
    git init
    git add <file>